Physsionist/deep_architecture/README.md

 This, hopefully, illustrates why knowing the architectural style of a building is valuable. **The architectural style of a building can often give us a glimpse of the rich history and cultural heritage of a place!**

-> On the practical side of things, having such knowledge could impress your date too ;)
+> On the practical side of things, having such knowledge could impress your date too...

 The quote below provides a very nice elaboration: